paroma96/IOTJ--Impact_of_5G_Latency_and_Jitter_on_TAS_Scheduling_in_a_5G-TSN_Network/README.md

 # Impact of 5G Latency and Jitter on TAS Scheduling in a 5G-TSN Network: An Empirical Study

 As Industry 4.0 moves towards flexible workflows and the use of Autonomous Mobile Robots (AMRs), integrating 5G with Time-Sensitive Networking (TSN) has become the next big frontier.
 However, the stochastic nature of 5G latency often clashes with the strict microsecond-level precision required by the industrial applications relying on IEEE 802.1Qbv Time-Aware Shaper (TAS), posing a significant challenge for end-to-end determinism.

-In this study, we present an empirical evaluation using a real-world testbed with commercial 5G and TSN switches.
+In this study [1], we present an empirical evaluation using a real-world testbed with commercial 5G and TSN switches.
 The full TSN network is synchronized through TSN translators, i.e., NW-TT and DS-TT, located on both sides of the 5G system, resembling a